Best Medical Assistant Schools in Indiana

 Follow these steps to prepare for a career in this field:

-Most Indiana programs take less than a year for a diploma or certificate.
+Most Indiana programs take about a year for a diploma or certificate.
 Associate degree programs take about two years and may lead to more career options later.

 Many schools offer hands-on externships at clinics or hospitals so you can build real work experience before graduation.